When establishing policy in your operation, think “employee-friendly” rather than “law of the land.”

-Sick policy.
-Consider your employees’ needs and family responsibilities.
-Sick days may be needed to care for sick children or aging parents.
+Sick policy: Consider your employees’ needs and family responsibilities.
+Sick days may also be needed to care for sick children or aging parents.
+Keeping this in mind can go a long way to reducing job-related stress.

-Eating on the job.
-Consider starting a 15-minute “family meal time,” during which employees sit down and eat together.
+Eating on the job: Consider starting a 15-minute “family mealtime” during which employees sit down and eat together.
 Serve inexpensive dishes (lasagna, for instance) rather than allow ordering from the menu.
+Not only will this help build a team in your restaurant, but your employees will appreciate it – it also prevents having any hangry servers!

-Personal phone calls.
-Doctors or sitters may need to be called or consulted.
+Personal phone calls: Emergencies happen, doctors or sitters may need to be called or consulted.
 Again, think of employees’ lives outside the walls of your restaurant.
+Being understanding when situations arise will help develop more loyal employees.

-Tardiness.
-Listen to the reasons for late arrivals, and judge each on a case-by-case basis.
-Deal with repeated tardiness as needed.
+Tardiness: Listen to employees’ reasons for late arrivals, and judge each on a case-by-case basis.
+Deal with repeated tardiness as needed, while attempting to be fair.
+Your employees all know that you expect them to be timely, but some things are out of their control.

 Get More Restaurant Management Tips